-If you have one of our plans, either WordPress.com Premium or WordPress.com Business, you can set up as many email forwarding rules as you need — there is no limit.
+If you have the WordPress.com Business or WordPress.com Enterprise upgrade, you can set up as many email forwarding rules as you need — there is no limit.

 Email forwarding is enabled now for all custom domains on WordPress.com, at no extra cost.
 Note that email forwarding only works on top-level domains (such as example.com), and not on subdomains (for example, blog.example.com).
 If you already set up a third party email provider on your domain, email forwarding will be disabled.